How to Plan a Cheap Trip to Rotorua

 - Stay in budget accommodation so you can save more for activities

 - Fill up some of your itinerary with free and cheap activities

 - Book into self-catering accommodation to save money on food

 - Be choosy about the paid activities you do.
 Check out some of the Rotorua must-dos and plan what you’re going to do before your visit to reduce the chances of regretful impulse buys

-- You don’t need a car to enjoy the attractions of Rotorua, with many in the city centre and public buses taking you to attractions like the Skyline Gondola, Rainbow Springs, Whakawerawera Redwood Forest, Te Puia and more.
+- You don’t need a car to enjoy the attractions of Rotorua, with many in the city centre and public buses taking you to attractions like the Skyline Gondola, National Kiwi Hatchery, Whakawerawera Redwood Forest, Te Puia and more.

 For more advice, check out the 20 Ways to Save Money When Backpacking in New Zealand.

 Free Activities in Rotorua

 With geothermal attractions, amazing forest reserves, lakes and a whole bunch of walks to experience them all, there are plenty of free ways to enjoy Rotorua.

 Get in on some of the geothermal action by dipping in one of Rotorua’s free natural hot pools.
-One of the highlights is Kerosene Creek with a picturesque waterfall dropping off into a steaming hot pool.
-The Bridge or “Secret Spot” near the Wai-O-Tapu geothermal park (more info on Viator or Tripadvisor) is also a good option for a free dip after you’ve wandered around one of Rotorua’s most affordable geothermal attractions.
+One of the highlights is Kerosene Creek (Old Waiotapu Road) with a picturesque waterfall dropping off into a steaming hot pool.
+The Bridge (Waiotapu Loop Road) or “Secret Spot” near the Wai-O-Tapu geothermal park is also a good option for a free dip after you’ve wandered around one of Rotorua’s most affordable geothermal attractions.